Don Herbert: Subsequent career

 In the mid-1950s, Herbert also appeared on the General Electric Theater as the "General Electric Progress Reporter" and would introduce spokesman Ronald Reagan and his family to the viewing audience.
 In some episodes, he would appear alongside Reagan and demonstrate to the audience how General Electric was helping people to "Live better electrically."

 After Watch Mr. Wizard was canceled in 1965, Herbert produced eight films in a series titled Experiment: The Story of a Scientific Search; these aired on public television in 1966.
 In the same year, Herbert produced the Science 20 series, which were 20-minute films of experiments that were designed for classroom use; a student would record and analyze data based on the film.
 In 1977, he began producing a series of How About episodes about scientific topics.
 These were 90-second films that could be used in news programs; by 1986, he produced 536 films.

 In 1969, Herbert opened a Mr. Wizard Science Center in Wellesley, Massachusetts; the center no longer exists.

 In 1982, Herbert was a guest on the first episode of Late Night with David Letterman.

 Mr. Wizard's World

 In 1983, Herbert developed Mr. Wizard's World, a faster-paced version of his show that aired three times per week on the cable channel Nickelodeon.
 The show ran until 1990 and reruns were shown until 2000.

-In 1993 children's science show Beakman's World paid homage to Herbert by naming its two penguin puppet characters "Don" and "Herb" after him.
+In 1993, children's science show Beakman's World paid homage to Herbert by naming its two penguin puppet characters "Don" and "Herb" after him.

 In 1994, Herbert developed another new series of 15-minute spots called Teacher to Teacher with Mr. Wizard.
 The spots highlighted individual elementary science teachers and their projects.
-The series was sponsored by the National Science Foundation and was shown on Nickelodeon.
+The series was sponsored by the National Science Foundation and was produced at Nickelodeon Studios in Orlando, Florida, and shown on Nickelodeon.